hannesbecher/hannesbecher.github.io/index.md

 ## What's new?
 * I submitted my PhD thesis, awaiting my viva now!
 * I am currently working in the Charlesworth lab, exploring the interactions of recombination and linked selection in Drosophila.
+* Looking forward to attending the [Sex Uncovered conference](http://www.cnrs.fr/insb/cjm/2018/Schwander_e.html) at Roscoff in April.
 * Later this year I will commence a postdoc in the [lab of Alex Twyford](http://twyford.bio.ed.ac.uk) working on adaptation in *Euphrasia*.
+So I'll finally return to working with plants.

 ## A hybrid zone pic: